Extraordinary Women of Winckley Square

 The written history of the Square has mostly been the history of rich men, many of whom made a significant contribution to the development of Preston.
 However, the stories of women, except for Edith Rigby, had not been told fully.

 Our research resulted in guided walks, talks and the ‘Extraordinary Women of Winckley Square’ Exhibition which gives an insight into the lives of some of these extraordinary women.
-This exhibition was shown at the Harris Museum, Art Gallery and Library, Cardinal Newman College and St Wilfrid’s Church around the period of International Women’s Day which is held every year on 8th March.
+This exhibition was shown at the Harris Museum, Art Gallery and Library, Cardinal Newman College and St Wilfrid’s Church in 2019 around the period of International Women’s Day which is held every year on 8th March.

 Our research into their lives is much more detailed and can be found on this website in the Meet some of our former residents area.